 Preventing memory consumption peaks is just one purpose of the CloudPrepare

 - Sub-Example 1 demonstrates adaptive point cloud simplification by clustering points with similar height values.
-Geometrically, this method gives the best results because it removes those vertices that are least needed.
+Geometrically, this method gives the best results because it removes the less needed vertices.

 - Sub-Example 2 shows uniform simplification by a grid, where the user specifies the cell size.
-All points within a grid cell are summarized.
+The algorithm summarizes all points within a grid cell.

 - Sub-Example 3 reduces the point cloud also with a grid, but determines the grid size itself to match the desired number of output points specified by the user.